Learn about the lucrative career opportunities in nano-technology and how you can begin your training right at community college.

 Students at Virginia’s Danville Community College

 can now take advantage of a new program that will prepare them to work in up-and-coming nanotechnology industries, thanks to the college’s recently launched nanotechnology education program.
-The first class, “Introduction to Nanomaterials and Processes,” discusses matter on an atomic and molecular scale, teaches them to use tools like the atomic force microscope, and makes connections between nanotechnology and other fields of science and technology.
+The first class, “Introduction to Nanomaterials and Processes,” discusses the matter on an atomic and molecular scale, teaches them to use tools like the atomic force microscope, and makes connections between nanotechnology and other fields of science and technology.

 Beverly Clark III, the director of the nanotechnology education program at DCC, tells the local Danville News